WormFood/CoCo-XT-RTC/README.md

 lines A4, A5 and A6 are inverted, so it's trivial to unscramble.
 Also included is the software to scramble or unscramble the ROM image.

+Text found within the ROM file, suggests that the game of life built-in to it, but I haven't investigated it, to see how to activate it.

 I made the schematics real quick, and did a reasonable amount of double checking, but it is still possible I could have made a mistake.
 Everything looks reasonable, except for the one thing I noted on the schematics.